springdoc/springdoc-openapi/README.md

 springdoc.swagger-ui.path=/swagger-ui.html
 ```

-## spring-webflux with Functional Endpoints, will be available in the future release
-## Dependencies repository

 The `springdoc-openapi` libraries are hosted on maven central repository.
 The artifacts can be viewed accessed at the following locations: